Review: A Ruse of Shadows

 four-half-stars

-CONNECTED BOOKS: THE NIGHT ISLAND is the second book in the Lost Night Files series.
-The romance here is self-contained and this book can be read as a standalone although there is an overarching storyline…but a reader can quickly catch up.
+CONNECTED BOOKS: SHATTERING DAWN is the third book in the Lost Night Files series.
+The romance is self-contained, and while there is an overarching storyline, a reader could easily catch up and enjoy this as a standalone.

 STAR RATING: I give this book 4.5 stars.